magic-wormhole/magic-wormhole/docs/api.md

 unicode, not bytes, so on python2 use `u"appid"`.

 Distinct app-ids reduce the size of the connection-id numbers.
-If fewer than ten initiators are active for a given app-id, the connection-id will only need to contain a single digit, even if some other app-id is currently using thousands of concurrent sessions.
+If fewer than ten Wormholes are active for a given app-id, the connection-id will only need to contain a single digit, even if some other app-id is currently using thousands of concurrent sessions.

 ## Rendezvous Relays